 9. Neal Smith National Wildlife Refuge

 Beginning in the early 20th century, conservation herds were established to prevent extinction by re-building the bison populations.

-Neal Smith National Wildlife Refuge (NWR) manages one of these conservation herds today, usually numbering 50-70 animals.
+Neal Smith National Wildlife Refuge (NWR) in Iowa manages one of these conservation herds today, usually numbering 50-70 of these magnificent mammals.